asuyanto/tswd-portfolio/final-project-part-one.md

  scriptElement.src = 'https://public.tableau.com/javascripts/api/viz_v1.js';
  vizElement.parentNode.insertBefore(scriptElement, vizElement);
 </script>

+Globally, 13 percent of food produced is lost between harvest and retail, while an estimated 17 percent of total global food production is wasted in consumption (UN, 2023)

+Most food losses and waste happen between post-harvest and consumption.
+Data analytics can help through:
+1. Product shelf-life monitoring
+2. Streamlined inventory management
+3. Proactive stock rotation

 # The data
 > A couple of paragraphs that document your data source(s), and an explanation of how you plan on using your data.